cockroachdb/docs/src/current/cockroachcloud/cluster-management.md

 - The **PCI Ready** section shows the status of features required for PCI DSS.
 Requires CockroachDB {{ site.data.products.dedicated }} advanced.

-- The status of security features required for [PCI readiness](#configure-pci-ready-features-dedicated-advanced).
+- The status of security features required for [PCI DSS readiness](#configure-pci-ready-features-dedicated-advanced).

 From the **Overview** page, you can connect to your cluster.
 For more information, see [Connect to Your CockroachDB {{ site.data.products.dedicated }} Cluster]({% link cockroachcloud/connect-to-your-cluster.md %}).